pnp/graph-connectors-samples/CONTRIBUTING.md

 If the sample you wish to contribute is stored in your own GitHub repository, you can use the following steps to merge it with this repository:

-* Fork the `graph-connectors-samples` repository from GitHub
+* Fork the `copilot-connectors-samples` repository from GitHub
 * Create a local git repository

     ```shell
-    md graph-connectors-samples
+    md copilot-connectors-samples
-    cd graph-connectors-samples
+    cd copilot-connectors-samples
     git init
     ```

-* Pull your forked copy of `graph-connectors-samples` into your local repository
+* Pull your forked copy of `copilot-connectors-samples` into your local repository

     ```shell
-    git remote add origin https://github.com/yourgitaccount/graph-connectors-samples.git
+    git remote add origin https://github.com/yourgitaccount/copilot-connectors-samples.git
     git pull origin main
     ```

-* Pull your other project from GitHub into the `samples` folder of your local copy of `graph-connectors-samples`
+* Pull your other project from GitHub into the `samples` folder of your local copy of `copilot-connectors-samples`

     ```shell
     git subtree add --prefix=samples/projectname https://github.com/yourgitaccount/projectname.git main